zslayton/ion-docs/_books/ion-1-1/src/recent_changes.md

 ```

 Expression groups are only legal in argument position, and are supported for any parameter with a cardinality other than `exactly-one`.
+Unlike its predecessor, the delimiting `[]`, this new construct is syntactically distinct and introduces no ambiguity.

-In binary, we refer to the argument encoding bitmap at the callsite to determine whether an argument has been encoding as a single expression,
+In binary, we refer to the [argument encoding bitmap](binary/e_expressions.md#argument-encoding-bitmap-aeb)
+at the callsite to determine whether an argument has been encoding as a single expression,
 an expression group, or no expression at all.

 ### Rest parameters